 Today we have the great pleasure of introducing you to YouTuber and tech enthusiast Francesco D’Alessio!

 Briefly explain who you are and how you ended up doing what you do.

 I’m Francesco.
 I’m a tech enthusiast running a YouTube channel covering productivity apps and resources.
 I have a huge passion for the functionality of applications like this and I decided to help educate others about new resources and how to advance your use of these apps.
 I also work for a few tech startups as my main daily position.

-What trends in productivity do you see appearing in the next year, 5 years, 10 years?
+What trends in productivity do you see appearing in the next year, 5 years, or 10 years?

-Productivity will move towards a more priority focused system.
-There’s not one tool that helps to fix your priorities issue, eg. what to do first, or ‘what do I need to do next’.
+Productivity will move towards a more priority-focused system.
+There’s no one tool that helps to fix your priorities issue, e.g. what to do first, or ‘what do I need to do next’.
 Right now this is still very analogue.
 There’s a huge prioritisation issue with work, so in the next 5–10 years I believe productivity resources will try and address this workflow issue.